 Abstract: This paper quantifies how segmentation and bank market power in deposit markets shape the transmission of monetary policy.
-Using rate data differentiated by deposit account size, I document that uninsured rates are higher than insured rates, significant heterogeneity in banks' exposure to these market segments, and incomplete pass-through from policy rates to deposit rates.
+Using rate data differentiated by deposit account size, I document that uninsured rates are higher than insured rates, significant heterogeneity in banks' uninsured deposit exposure, and incomplete pass-through from policy rates to deposit rates.
 I develop and estimate a structural model of bank competition with segmented deposit markets by insurance status and spatial competition to understand these patterns and quantify their implications for monetary transmission.
 I find that uninsured deposits are slightly more elastic than insured deposits, while insured deposits have higher servicing costs.
-In a counterfactual 10 basis point increase in the federal funds rate, I find that insured deposit outflows are three times larger than uninsured outflows, and pass-through is higher for uninsured rates.
+In counterfactual simulations of federal funds rate increases, I find that insured deposit outflows are three times larger than uninsured outflows and pass-through is higher for uninsured rates.
 Banks substitute toward wholesale funding, contracting lending as monetary policy tightens.
 Small banks experience larger balance sheet contractions following rate increases, while competitive markets exhibit stronger deposit pass-through.
 These findings demonstrate that accounting for deposit segmentation is essential for understanding monetary transmission: segmentation amplifies policy effects in competitive markets but dampens transmission in concentrated markets.

 Abstract: This paper examines how U.S. retail banks use zone rating- defining geographic zones with uniform deposit rates- and quantifies the implications for rate dispersion, competition, and bank profitability.
 I document heterogeneity in zone rating practices across banks: larger banks maintain broader zones covering expansive geographical areas and exhibit higher rate dispersion, while smaller banks employ more sophisticated zone pricing strategies relative to their geographic footprint.
 To understand the competitive effects of this pricing practice, I estimate a structural model of deposit competition with differentiated banks and zone rating.
 I develop novel instruments based on tiered zone rating structures to address endogeneity in deposit pricing, exploiting customized zone-level variation.
 In counterfactual experiments, moving all banks to finer zones raises average deposit rates and rate dispersion but reduces bank variable profits, with particularly large effects for smaller banks.
 These findings demonstrate that banking's competitive environment limits banks' ability to profit from geographic price discrimination, providing the first empirical evidence that market discrimination can weaken firm profitability if competition is sufficiently intense.

-“The Competitive Effects of Bank Mergers: Evidence from the Truist Bank Merger”, with Evan Newell (draft in progress, preliminary)
+“The Competitive Effects of Bank Mergers: Evidence from the Truist Bank Merger”, with Evan Newell (draft in progress)

 “Impacts and Drivers of Washington State Marijuana Potency”, with Anya Tarascina and Hanna Han (draft in progress)